-- Saturday morning, November 11th–drive around with a parent and pick up the bags that people have left out, or knock on the door to ask if they have filled the bag (some people will forget, but will fill it for you as you wait.)
+Saturday morning, November 10th Drive around with a parent and pick up the bags that people have left out, or knock on the door to ask if they have filled the bag (some people will forget, but will fill it for you as you wait.)
 It’s a nice idea to leave a thank-you note for those who have left bags out.

-- Saturday morning, November 11th from 10 a.m. to 11 a.m.–Bring your donated bags to the Giant parking lot at Georgetown Square (far corner of the Giant parking lot at Old Georgetown Rd and Rock Spring Dr).
-Bradley (Wolf) and Veronica Bendit will receive your donated bags and log them into a master list.
-Be sure to give your name, unit number and number of bags collected.
-If you are not able to get to Giant by 11 a.m., you can bring the bags directly to the Bolger Center (off of Democracy Blvd) parking lot until 2:00 p.m.
+Saturday morning, November 10th From 11 a.m. to Noon Bring your donated bags to the Giant parking lot at Georgetown Square (far corner of the Giant parking lot at Old Georgetown Rd and Rock Spring Dr).
+Jill Washecka will receive your donated bags and log them into a master list.
+Be sure to give your name and number of bags collected.
+If you are not able to get to Giant by noon, you can bring the bags directly to the Bolger Center (off of Democracy Blvd) parking lot from 9am to 1pm.
 The Bolger Center (9600 Newbridge Dr., Potomac, MD 20854) is the Potomac District pick-up site.

 Safety Tips to Remember:

 Always look both ways when crossing the street.
 Never travel alone- take a friend or parent.
 Never go into a home.